 As one of the main cities near Seattle proper and within the Puget Sound region, it’s a perfect location for families looking for a home close to the water.

-Why is this school a hidden gem?
+Why is this school an Out-Performer?
 Just take a look at Madison Elementary’s standardized test performance.

 Madison students score an astounding 25% higher than the average for schools with similar parent income profiles.
 This school achieves 45 points overall!
 What’s more, Madison has a great diversity score, with 20.0 out of 40 possible points.